16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 Overnight: Budapest, Hungary

-Accommodation: Hotel Park Plaza Budapest (or similar)
+Accommodation: Novotel Budapest Danube (or similar)

 This morning, we gather in the sacred space of the 13th-century Cathedral of St. Matthew, where we celebrate Mass, lifting our voices in harmony and gratitude.
 Let the ancient stones of this cathedral resonate with the faith of generations, guiding our hearts toward peace and purpose.